kwamenaduker/PlanGo---Final-Web-Tech-Project/README.md

-# PlanGo---Final-Web-Tech-Project
+# **PlanGo - Trip Planner Web App**

-PlanGo is a trip planning web application that allows users to create, update, and manage their trips seamlessly.
+PlanGo is a feature-rich trip planning web application that allows users to create, update, and manage their trips seamlessly.
 With a clean interface, role-based access control, and real-time data management, PlanGo is designed to simplify travel planning.
-Built with HTML, CSS, JavaScript, PHP, and MySQL.
+Built with HTML, CSS, JavaScript, PHP, and MySQL, it offers secure user authentication and dynamic trip tracking for upcoming and past trips.

-# **PlanGo - Trip Planner Web App**

-**PlanGo** is a web application designed to simplify trip planning and management.
-It allows users to create, update, and track trips seamlessly with role-based access control for enhanced security and organization.

 ---